PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Remaining shape-extract result retention implementation checkpoint

+The terminal call now retains `_terminal_shape_extract_stats`, the existing pre-QKV call keeps `_late_pre_qkv_shape_extract_stats`, and the absolute-end call now retains `_late_pre_layout_cluster_shape_extract_stats`.
+All three complete one-counter dictionaries remain unconsumed.

+These are assignment-only changes.
+No consumer or guard was added.
+The compatibility wrapper, owner, one-key schema, positive-only unused-tensor pruning, model-only arguments, terminal Concat/unary/Conv and fanout-guard boundaries, late-SPP/QKV boundaries, pre-Concat and late-layout-cluster boundaries, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+Three stale AST contracts now verify the exact assigned targets instead of requiring raw expressions.

+Implementation validation completed sequentially under `uv`:

+- shape-extract owner/schema and unsafe-boundary fixtures, exact three-form retention contract, terminal Concat/unary/Conv and fanout guard, late-SPP and QKV, absolute-end late-layout cluster, architecture, pass-efficiency, and terminal-layout coverage: `412 passed in 23.37s`
+- branch-changed broad suite plus the same three-form shape-extract coverage:
+  `1556 passed in 27.91s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the guarded `_optimize_convpool_output_transpose_nhwc_passthrough_chains()` result and every other production form of that owner.
+Preserve the retained terminal shape-extract/fanout results, terminal Singleton/MaxPool sequence, no-layout fallback branch, pass order, and observation-only evidence rules.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the